Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: M3CoT: Multi-Perspective Scene Understanding

 \begin{itemize}[left=10pt] \item \textbf{Ego\&Exo}: Agent \( \mathcal{F}_1 \) generates a joint scene graph $S_1$ in a single step by simultaneously processing both $I_{\text{ego}}$ and $I_{\text{exo}}$ as input. \item \textbf{Ego2Exo}: Agent \( \mathcal{F}_2 \) first generates a scene graph using only \( I_{\text{ego}} \), which is then sequentially expanded by incorporating information from \( I_{\text{exo}} \) to generate scene graph $S_2$. \item \textbf{Exo2Ego}: Agent \( \mathcal{F}_3 \) follows the reverse approach, generating a scene graph based solely on \( I_{\text{exo}} \) and subsequently supplementing it with \( I_{\text{ego}} \) to generate scene graph $S_3$. \end{itemize}

 Together, the three agents can capture both view-specific details and holistic scene context from complementary perspectives.
-For each perspective, prompts are carefully designed to capture the complementary information present in the ego–exo images.
-Please refer to the Appendix for the complete prompts.
+For each perspective, prompts are carefully designed to capture the complementary information present in the ego-exo images.
+Please refer to Appendix~\ref{sec:prompt_templates_method} for the complete prompts.